ibrahim-dev313/event-management-with-firebase-authentication/README.md

 If you have any questions or need assistance, please reach out to our support team at support@rkeventz.com.

-Thank you for choosing Eventz for your event planning needs!
+Thank you for choosing Eventz for your event planning